-What is Revolver?
+What is Revolver Debt?

 Cash does the same thing when there’s a projected surplus, such that if the model projects either a:

-- Cash Surplus: The model simply adds the surplus to the prior year’s ending cash balance to arrive at the end-of-period cash on the balance sheet.
+- Cash Surplus → The model simply adds the surplus to the prior year’s ending cash balance to arrive at the end-of-period cash on the balance sheet.

-Revolver Calculator – Excel Template
+Revolver Debt Calculator – Excel Template

 Use the form below to download the Excel file that goes with this lesson:

 A simple sequence of exercises will highlight how these plugs work in a model.
 Below we present a simple income statement, balance sheet and cash flow statement.
-All three statements interrelate correctly (see how to do this here).

-Part 1.
 Revolver Calculation Example

 Assuming you want to maintain at least $100 in cash during the forecast, is the “plug” cash or the revolver?
 Why?